SUSE/ha-sap-terraform-deployments/azure/terraform/README.md

 * [resources.tf](resources.tf): definition of the resource group and storage account to use.

-* [image.tf](image.tf): definition of the custom image to use for the virtual machines.
+* [image.tf](image.tf): definition of the custom image(s) to use for the virtual machines.
 Edit this to add image blob to use.

 * [network.tf](network.tf): definition of network resources (virtual network, subnet, NICs, public IPs and network security group) used by the infrastructure.